joshhornby/joshhornby.github.io/_posts/2026-02-17-scope-creep-and-how-to-fight-it.md

 title: Scope Creep and How to Fight It
 date: 2026-02-17 08:00:00
 tags: [tech-lead, leadership, project-management]
-description: "Scope creep kills projects slowly.
-One small addition at a time, until the original timeline is impossible.
-Here's how to recognise it early and have the conversation."
+description: "Scope creep kills projects slowly, one small addition at a time, until the original timeline is impossible.
+How to spot it early and have the conversation."
 sitemap:
   priority: 0.7
   changefreq: 'monthly'